-One of the most "controversial" items I use as part of my waste reduction tool kit, and the item most people seem a little scared of, is the safety razor.
+One of the items I use as part of my waste reduction tool kit is the item most people seem a little scared of- the safety razor.

 I read a lot of horror stories on safety razors before I bought it.
 Of slicing, cutting, nicking.
-Etc. Etc. But honestly, I have had ZERO problems bar normal razor problems whilst using my bambaw razor.
-I have had minor nicks, when going over an old graze, oops but this is no different to using a "normal" razor.
+But honestly, I have had normal razor problems whilst using my bambaw razor.
+I have had minor nicks, when going over an old graze but this is no different to using a normal razor for me.

-The whole razor is a lot heavier, and I have gotten more mindful when I shave- by mindful I make sure I have properly soaped and softened my legs first, I am slower, I am careful where I put the razor (it’s heavy, if it drops from height it could damage your shower!) and I take care.
+The whole razor is a lot heavier, and I have gotten more mindful when I shave- by mindful I make sure I have properly soaped and softened my legs first, I am slower.
+Especially slower over curved areas- like my knees as the razor has very little give/ movement.
+I am careful where I store the razor- it’s heavy, if it drops from height it could damage your shower or break.

 The shave with the bambaw razor is literally just the same as a plastic razor.
 Smooth.
 Zero compromise on silky smooth legs.